SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 For nested macros and attached macros that have multiple roles, the expansion process repeats.
-Nested macro-expansion expressions are evaluated from the outside in.
+Nested macro-expansion expressions expand from the outside in.
 For example, in the code below
-`outerMacro(_:)` is expanded first and the unexpanded call to `innerMacro(_:)` appears in the abstract syntax tree that `outerMacro(_:)` sees.
+`outerMacro(_:)` is expanded first and the unexpanded call to `innerMacro(_:)` appears in the abstract syntax tree that `outerMacro(_:)` receives as its input.

 ```swift
 #outerMacro(12, #innerMacro(34), "some text")